Universal-Connect-Project/ucw-app/PREFERENCES.md

 # Preferences

-The preferences file (`./apps/server/cachedDefaults/preferences.json`) handles the institution search feature.
+The preferences file (`./apps/server/cachedDefaults/preferences.json`) contains configuration settings for the institution search feature.

-_See [testPreferences.json](./apps/server/cachedDefaults/testData/testPreferences.json) for an example with values filled in._
+_See [testPreferences.json](./apps/server/cachedDefaults/testData/testPreferences.json) as a guide.
+This file has real values filled in._

 ## Table of Contents